jzuras/EnphaseApiBff/ReadMe.md

 ## Trademarks

-Enphase(R), Envoy(R) are trademarks of Enphase Energy(R).
+Enphase(R) and Envoy(R) are trademarks of Enphase Energy(R).

 All trademarks are the property of their respective owners.

-Any trademarks used in this project are used in a purely descriptive manner and to state compatability.
+Any trademarks used in this project are used in a purely descriptive manner and to state compatibility.